Are Treadmill Heart Rate Sensors Accurate? (Answered)

+They're not accurate, but there are ways you can get an accurate measurement.
 Testing your heart rate while running has long been known to provide essential data for runners of all abilities.
 The information contained can vary enormously between different runners at different fitness levels.
-For example a resting heart rate of someone who's very fit is low.
-A running heart rate of a young runner is very high.

 Elite athletes like footballers wear a heart rate chest strap as they train with their respective squads.
 This give the club doctors and coaching staff a good idea on how their players are performing.
 An abnormal heart rate can be a sign of an impending illness so it's a very useful tool for a lot of people.